China says 31 nationals detained in Zambia for illegal mining

 BEIJING: Zambia has detained 31 Chinese nationals for illegal mining in the African country's copper belt but has failed to provide strong proof of their crimes, a senior Chinese diplomat said as he lodged a complaint.

-Lin Songtian, the Chinese Foreign Ministry's director-general for African affairs, told a Zambian diplomat in Beijing that China understands and supports actions to crack down on illegal mining, the ministry said in a statement late on Sunday.
+Lin Songtian, the Chinese Foreign Ministry's director-general for African affairs, told a Zambian diplomat in Beijing that China understood and supported actions to crack down on illegal mining, the ministry said in a statement late on Sunday.

-However, Zambia had not only not provided strong proof of the crimes of the 31 detained but had also detained a pregnant woman and two others with malaria, Lin said.
+However, Zambia had not only not provided strong proof of the crimes of the 31 detained but had also detained a pregnant woman and two victims of malaria, Lin said.

 "China expresses serious concern and resolute opposition to this," the ministry cited Lin as saying.

-China hoped that Zambia could handle the incident appropriately and as soon as possible, and release those who are innocent, Lin said.
+China hoped Zambia could handle the incident appropriately and as soon as possible, and release the innocent, Lin said.

+The government has always asked Chinese companies and citizens to respect the laws of the countries where they operate, Foreign Ministry spokeswoman Hua Chunying said on Monday.

+But China opposes "selective" law-enforcement actions against its citizens, she told a daily news briefing.

 Chinese companies have invested more than US$1 billion in copper-rich Zambia but there has been animosity, with some Zambian workers accusing firms of abuses and underpaying.